- Sci-fi comic about ancient things people find in melting icebergs

-For years Seder’s opinion on the matter of choice hung in a delicate balance, each new answer from Tutor, each new book from the library adding to or subtracting from the weight on the scales.
-Final decision seemed only a matter of time.
+For years Seder’s opinion on the matter of the choice hung in a delicate balance, each new answer from the Tutors, each new book from the library adding to or subtracting from the weights on the scales.
+The final decision seemed only a matter of time.

-He hasn’t decided anything really, but even this was okay.
+He hasn’t decided anything really, but even that was okay.
 The Island knew such hesitant persons too.
 When the day came, half of them chose at random, and the other half became a bone of contention between the messengers of the Shores.
-A battle followed, and after it the stubborn girl or boy was taken by the winning side as a trophy, their chance for a normal life ruined forever.
+A battle followed and after it, the stubborn girl or boy was taken by the winning side as a trophy, their chance for a normal life ruined forever.

-Messengers of the East came in a spacious metallic boat.
+The messengers of the East came in a spacious metallic boat.
 It spread around a halo of faint silver sheen and was as light as a feather.
-Their sabers had rich sheaths encrusted with precious stones, and their faces were stern.
+Their sabres had rich sheaths encrusted with precious stones, and their faces were stern.

-Messengers of the West came in a boat made of red wood, with rows of shields on both sides placed there to protect the oarsmen from enemy arrows.
+The messengers of the West came in a boat made of redwood, with rows of shields on both sides placed there to protect the oarsmen from enemy arrows.
 Their heavy axes shone bleakly in the moonlight, their cloaks bristled with white wolves’ fur, and their faces were as stern as the easterners’.

 “Which Shore did you choose?” there was a question.
-For the first time Seder had heard the voice of the Island itself… He raised his eyes to the sky, feeling exhausted and forlorn the way he’d never felt before.
+For the first time, Seder heard the voice of the Island itself… He raised his eyes to the sky, feeling exhausted and forlorn the way he’d never felt before.

 Having seen the messengers, Seder finally understood: he didn’t want to live among them, no matter which Shore they came from.
 And with the Island being too small for him now, it meant only one thing: he, Seder, had no place in this world.
-With this thought he cursed the day he was born.
+With that thought pounding in his mind, he cursed the day he was born.

 “He hasn’t chosen...” said the Island to the messengers.
-With a roar of wild beasts two little armies charged and clashed with each other in a mortal fight.
+With a throaty roar, two little armies charged and clashed with each other in a mortal fight.

-With horror, Seder watched them tearing each other apart.
-He didn’t want this.
+Paralyzed with horror, Seder watched them tearing each other apart.
+He never wanted this.
 And now, when it had happened, the very thought of anyone’s victory and his own fate after falling into the hands of the winning side disgusted him.

-Angry tears in his eyes, Seder ran away from the battlefiled as fast as he could and, having nowhere else to go, threw himself into the sea.
-Cold and salty waves closed in above him.
+Angry tears glistening in his eyes, Seder ran away from the battlefield as fast as he could and, having nowhere else to go, threw himself into the sea.
+Cold, salty waves closed in above him.

 “There is always a choice, even if it seems there is none,” he thought a moment before he had passed out.

-The messengers on the Island haven’t noticed what had happened, being too busy fighting each other.
-But by the end of the day a boat of the winning party had left to its Shore without a prize.
+The messengers on the Island didn’t notice what had happened, being too busy fighting each other.
+By the end of the day, a boat of the winning party left to its Shore without a prize.

 Seder imagined death as a quiet dream that would bring him peace.
-Maybe it is like this, but he didn’t have a chance to find out.
+Maybe it really was like that, but he didn’t have a chance to find out.

 “Who are you?”
 Seder asked her.

-She replied wordlessly, with a melodical singing Seder didn’t understand.
+She replied wordlessly, with a melodic singing Seder didn’t understand.

 “Not human…” Seder thought.
 “She is not human…”